 When not oboe playing, I am also closely involved in a number of music related projects.
 I am one of the founding members of the initiative Splendor, an award winning new temple for music in the centre of Amsterdam, and my love of teaching resulted in co-founding the educative wing of Splendor, Splendor Kids, which focuses on music education for pre-school children.

-I am also one of the founding members of the award-winning LUDWIG, a brand new music company, formed in 2012 by a group of ambitious & determined colleague musicians and creative thinkers, all well established in the cultural world.
+I am also one of the founding members of the award-winning LUDWIG, a music company formed in 2012 by a group of ambitious & determined colleague musicians and creative thinkers, all well established in the cultural world.
 LUDWIG derives its inspiration from its artistic spiritual father, Beethoven, whose entrepreneurship and musical vision were revolutionary.
-In 2018 we won a Grammy Award with the Canadian soprano/conductor Barbara Hannigan for our first recording together, Crazy Girl Crazy.
+In 2018 we won a Grammy Award with the Canadian soprano/conductor Barbara Hannigan for our first recording together, Crazy Girl Crazy, and our second album Passione came out in 2020 to much critical acclaim.

 Being a principal oboe player, I am usually to be found at my kitchen table making reeds, a source of occasional tears and sporadic euphoria.
-Apart from this, I love & prefer to spend time with my daughter, husband & friends, reading(usually non-fiction), occasionally jogging in the park and curling up on the couch with a good glass of wine.
-I try to go back to my home town of Cork as much as I possibly can - that Irish tug on the heart strings is still, after being half my life abroad, very strong.
+Apart from this, I love & prefer to spend time with my daughter, husband & friends, reading(usually non-fiction), occasionally jogging in the park or sweating it out at the gym, and curling up on the couch with a good glass of wine.
+I try to go back to my home town of Cork as much as I possibly can - that Irish tug on the heart strings is still after being half my life abroad very strong.
 And since 'home is where the heart is', I consider myself blessed to be able to call two beautiful places, Cork & Amsterdam, home.